Last Updated on August 28, 2024

 Deciphering UTQG Ratings for Truck Tires

 The Uniform Tire Quality Grading System (UTQG) ratings are a valuable source of information for anyone in the trucking industry.
-These ratings are not just numbers and letters on the sidewall of a tire; they are critical indicators of tire performance.
+These ratings are not just numbers and letters on a tire’s sidewall; they are critical indicators of tire performance.

 Understanding how to read and interpret these ratings and recognizing their significance for heavy-duty trucks can be the difference between a tire that fits the job and one that falls short.